 Kingsand Cawsand in the morning, with the sun streaming over the Sound.
 You can see interviewee David and his boat coming into port.

 There is a large car park at the head of the joint village of Kingsand Cawsand, with plenty of attractive shops and a couple of pubs to enjoy.
 The three beaches that make up the village look east towards the entrance to Plymouth Sound and a warship had just emerged, presumably from Devonport, during my visit.
 Also across Cawsand Bay is the factory for Princess yachts, which are often tested in the bay.
-There’s a tourist feel here, but olde worlde charm and its smuggling association shines through.
+There’s a tourism feel here, but olde worlde charm and its smuggling association shines through.

 An interview with the artist Jim Woolley, who works “en plein air”.